d9pouces/Moneta/doc/source/installation.rst

 ============

 Like many Python packages, you can use several methods to install Moneta.
+Moneta designed to run with python3.4.x+.
-The following packages are required:
+The following packages are also required:

   * setuptools >= 3.0
   * djangofloor >= 0.18.0
   * python-gnupg
   * rubymarshal
   * pyyaml

+Of course you can install it from the source, but the preferred way is to install it as a standard Python package, via pip.

 Installing or Upgrading